 Blue Eyed Boy

-- Meeting: A person who is a favorite of those in authority; someone whose mistakes are forgiven.
+- Meaning: A person who is a favorite of those in authority; someone whose mistakes are forgiven.

 - Example: Steve is the supervisor’s blue-eyed boy.
 He doesn’t really do that much work, but it doesn’t seem to matter.